Superfluid dark stars

 Another possibility is to assess the existence of superfluid dark stars by tidal deformation measurements.
 We calculate the so-called tidal Love number $k_2$ as in~\cite{Hinderer:2007mb, Flanagan:2007ix, Damour:2009vw, Postnikov:2010yn}: it ranges from about $0.045$ to $0.25$ for decreasing compactness.
 In Fig.~\ref{fig:lambda}, we show the mass dependence of the dimensionless tidal deformability parameter

-together with the expected reach of the O4 run at Ligo-Virgo-Kagra (LVK)~\cite{Pani, LIGO-sens} and the estimated sensitivity of the Einstein Telescope (ET).
+together with the expected reach of the O4 run at Ligo-Virgo-Kagra (LVK)~\cite{Pani, LIGO-sens} and the estimated sensitivity of the Einstein Telescope (ET)~\cite{Branchesi:2023mws}.
 We observe that for each value of $x$ there is a range of masses for which a measurement should be possible.
+In particular, ET should be able to probe the entire range of tidal deformabilities of superfluid dark stars.
 For vanishing masses, all $\Lambda$ curves in Fig.~\ref{fig:lambda} diverge.
-Towards maximal $M$, we approach the lowest value $\Lambda_\text{min}\simeq 290$ (regardless of $x$), consistent with the fact that the external part of the star can be described by a $\Gamma \simeq 2$ polytrope~\cite{Postnikov:2010yn}.
-We remark that at large masses ET would be able to probe the entire range of tidal deformabilities of superfluid dark stars.
+Towards maximal $M$, the lowest value $\Lambda_\text{min}\simeq 290$ is obtained, regardless of $x$, consistent with the fact that the external part of the star can be described by a $\Gamma \simeq 2$ polytrope~\cite{Postnikov:2010yn}.
+The two dots correspond to the stars used in the merger simulations.
+Since these two configurations have similar dimensionless central densities $\hat{\epsilon}_0 \sim 10^{-4}$, they also have similar tidal deformabilities~$\sim 10^5$.
+We remark that as Einstein's equations for a superfluid dark star can be written in dimensionless units with the appropriate rescaling of Eqs.~\eqref{eq:EpsandPscaling} and~\eqref{eq:RandMscaling}, we expect that the value of any dimensionless observable, e.g. the tidal deformability, at fixed central density, $\hat \epsilon_0$, should be independent of $x$.

-\SECTION{Binary Mergers} Since dark bosons are decoupled from Standard Model particles, the only way to probe superfluid dark stars is by their gravitational effects~\cite{Bertone:2019irm}.
+\SECTION{Binary Mergers} Considering dark bosons decoupled from Standard Model particles, the only way to probe superfluid dark stars is by their gravitational effects~\cite{Bertone:2019irm}, see however the discussion in~\cite{Rosa:2022tfv} for possible light emission mechanisms.
 In the context of soliton-like models, merging of boson stars was considered in~\cite{Palenzuela:2007dm, Bezares:2018qwa, PhysRevD.96.104058}.
-Here we study the merging of two equal-mass inspiraling superfluid dark stars, with same compactness $\mathcal{C} \simeq 0.06$, corresponding to the two dots in Figs.~\ref{fig:MR} and~\ref{fig:lambda}.
-The first simulation contains stars with baryonic mass $M_b \simeq 1.4\,M_\odot$ and radius $R\simeq 32.5\,\text{km}$ at an initial distance of $90\,\text{km}$, while the second has stars with $M_b \simeq 0.6\,M_\odot$ and $R\simeq13.1\,\text{km}$ at an initial distance of $50\,\text{km}$.
+Here we study the merging of two equal-mass inspiraling superfluid dark stars, with compactness $\mathcal{C} \simeq 0.06$, corresponding to the two dots in Figs.~\ref{fig:MR} and~\ref{fig:lambda}.
+The first simulation is done with stars having constituent mass\,\footnote{This is the stellar mass computed integrating the energy density over the proper volume.} $M_b \simeq 1.4\,M_\odot$ and radius $R\simeq 32.5\,\text{km}$ at an initial distance of $90\,\text{km}$, while the second has stars with $M_b \simeq 0.6\,M_\odot$ and $R\simeq13.1\,\text{km}$ at an initial distance of $50\,\text{km}$.